RajuGujjalapati/RajuGujjalapati/README.md

-###   👋
+### Hii, Welcome To My Profile 🙈

 - 🔭 I’m currently working on ...Python, Flask, MachineLearning
-- 🌱 I’m currently learning ...Django, MachineLearning, DeepLearning, AWS
+- 🌱 I’m currently learning ...Django, MachineLearning, DeepLearning, AWS, .......
 - 👯 I’m looking to collaborate on ...
 OpenSource
 - 🤔 I’m looking for help with ...AWS
 - 💬 Ask me about ...Anything
-- 📫 How to reach me: ...[Connect me in Linkedin](https://www.linkedin.com/in/raju-gujjalapati-470a88171)
+- 📫 How to reach me: ...[Connect me on Linkedin](https://www.linkedin.com/in/raju-gujjalapati-470a88171)
 - ⚡ Fun fact: ...One thing I’m very afraid of is <b> MY L(W)IFE </b>